 In February 2019, I was appointed to the San Mateo County Commission on Disabilities where I also serve as chair of the Youth and Family Committee and as a liaison to the San Mateo County Behavioral Health and Recovery Services (BHRS) Commission.

-I am excited to continue working on educational accessibility and opportunity for all kids, and I hope to have your vote on November 3, 2020!
+I am excited to continue my work to bring educational opportunity, inclusion and accountability to all kids in San Mateo County, and I hope to have your vote on November 3, 2020!

 Find more information about Chelsea at: